Skip to content

 Other things to note

 Sometimes a gift consignment may contain many items.
-In such cases, payment of VAT is not necessarily required for all goods even if the value of the gift consignment exceeds 45 euros, and the gift arrives from outside the EU or from within the EU territory but from outside the EU fiscal territory.
-This depends for example on the value of an individual gift item, and whether all the goods in the gift consignment are meant for one person or several persons of the family.
+Import duties do not necessarily have to be paid for all the goods even if the value of the gift consignment exceeds 45 euros, and the gift arrives from outside the EU or from within the EU territory but from outside the EU fiscal territory.
+This depends for example on the value of the individual gift items, and whether all the goods in the gift consignment are meant for one person or several persons of the family.

 Gift consignments that contain many items for one person